tulsi99911/Image-caption-generator/README.md

 1) Upload an image
 2) Automatically generate a caption using the trained model
 3) View the image with the generated caption displayed

+### Dataset:
+To train the model flickr 8k dataset from kaggle is being used